There are several ways you can access the edgeLinux OS terminal

 Via the IP address of a bridged NIC

-Just login to Antsle as shown above, then ssh into your antlet e.g. antlet has IP address 10.1.1.12
+Just login to Antsle's command line as shown above, then open a new SSH session into your antlet. e.g. antlet has IP address 10.1.1.12

 ssh -p 22012 [email protected]

 The Antsle will forward to the correct antlet based on the port number.
 The port number is constructed by adding the last number in the IP address to 22000.
 In our example the antlet IP is 10.1.1.12 so the port number is 22012

 If you have configured a bridged virtual NIC on an antlet you can SSH directly to the IP address of the bridged interface.